new manhattan clam chowder

 5. When the vegetables are soft, add the garlic and stir-fry until fragrant, about 1 minute.
 Add the flour and stir.
 Keep stirring as you slowly add the clam broth.
 Pour slowly so that any residue will remain at the bottom and can be tossed.
 Add the potatoes, thyme leaves, and bay leaf.
 Bring to a simmer and cook until the potatoes are tender about 15 minutes.

-6. Add the tomatoes and cream.
+6. Remove the bay leaf and thyme sprigs.
+Add the tomatoes and cream.
 Bring to a simmer and cook for another couple minutes.
 Season to taste with salt.
 Add the chopped clams.
 Just before serving, season to taste with white wine, if desired.
 Serve with oyster crackers and/or crusty, sliced bread.
 Delicious when served in a bread bowl.

 New Manhattan Clam Chowder